-Driving without a valid license is illegal and if you are caught driving with a suspended license, you can face serious civil and criminal penalties.
+Driving without a valid license is illegal.
+If you are caught driving with a suspended license, you could face serious civil and criminal penalties.
 In addition to any possible criminal penalties, you could find your driving privileges revoked, which is why hiring legal counsel is so important.

 The penalties you could face include: